Differential calculus over double Lie algebroids: Introduction

 where $t={\displaystyle \sum_{i<j, s^{-1}(i)>s^{-1}(j)}} \vert a_{s^{-1}(i)}\vert \vert a_{s^{-1}(j)}\vert$.

 $\tau_{(12)}$ (respectively $\sigma_{(12)}$) will be also denoted $(x\otimes y)^\circ =y\otimes x$ (respectively $(x\otimes y)^\circ=(-1)^{\vert x\vert \vert y\vert} y \otimes x$.)

 Let $B$ be a fixed $k$-algebra that will be, most of the time, semisimple commutative of the form $B=ke_1\oplus \dots \oplus ke_n$ with $e_i^2=e_i$.
 A $B$-algebra is a $k$-algebra $A$ equipped with a morphism of $k$-algebras $B \to A$.
-The notion of $B$-algebra allows to define relative versions of the notions introduced.
+The notion of $B$-algebra allows to define relative versions.